 - Don’t buy into the myth that you can’t make more than $0.05 per word as a freelance writer.

-- There are much better places for freelance writers of all levels of experience to earn good money writing.
+- There are much better places for freelance writers of all levels of experience to earn good money writing like job boards.
 Here’s a list of the best places to find freelance writing jobs.